- Overview

 doi: 10.1016/j.saa.2020.119420

-- Investigating the molecular structure of placenta and plasma in pre-eclampsia by infrared microspectroscopy
+- Investigating the molecular structure of placenta and plasma in pre-eclampsia by infrared microspectroscopy,

-Journal of Pharmaceutical and Biomedical Analysis, Vol. 184, pp. 113186 (2020)
+Journal: Journal of Pharmaceutical and Biomedical Analysis,

 L.A.
 Dahabiyeh, R.S.H.
 Mansour, S.S.
 Saleh, G. Kamel

-doi: 10.1016/j.jpba.2020.113186 - Synchrotron Fourier transform infrared microspectroscopy (sFTIRM) analysis of Al-induced Alzheimer's disease in rat brain cortical tissue
+doi: 10.1016/j.jpba.2020.113186 - Synchrotron Fourier transform infrared microspectroscopy (sFTIRM) analysis of Al-induced Alzheimer's disease in rat brain cortical tissue,

-Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy, Vol. 239, pp. 118421 (2020)
+Journal: Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy,

 G.A.
 Ahmed, W. El Hotaby, L. Abbas, H.H.A.
 Sherif, G. Kamel, S.KH.
 Khalil